 Then again, maybe he'll just be a guy who wants to catch touchdowns, shoot hoops, and live his life without any more fear.

 We'll never have a gay Jackie Robinson.
 That time has passed.
-What we'll have is a brave man who chooses something bigger for himself, someone who chooses to live his life in the open.
-He'll be part of the conversation, but we can't expect him to be what a black man was in baseball in 1947.
+What we'll have are brave men who choose something bigger for themselves, people who choose to live his life in the open.
+They’ll be part of the conversation, but we can't expect them to be what a black man was in baseball in 1947.

 They’ll help advance the conversation, they’ll open our eyes to acceptance in sports, and they’ll be rightly heralded for their courage.
 That’s enough for me.